Introduction

 - •Develop problem-solving strategies

-Gaming is the modern version of the ancient play instinct.
-The brain interprets gaming as a safe training ground where you can experiment, fail, try again, and succeed — without real-world danger.
+Gaming is the contemporary form of humanity’s ancient play instinct.
+The brain views gaming as a safe learning environment where you can try things, fail, try again and succeed — without real-world consequences.

 Why Games Trigger Motivation

-Games are incredibly motivating because they tap into core human drives:
+Games are highly motivating because they appeal to basic human drives:

 Core Motivators

-- •Autonomy: We like making choices about where to go and what strategy to use
+- •Freedom – We enjoy the brainstorm of where to go and what approach to apply

-- •Mastery: Each level builds mastery, which the brain finds deeply fulfilling
+- •Mastery: This progression builds mastery, and the brain loves nothing better.

 Game Elements

-- •Purpose: Missions and quests give us meaningful goals
+- •Purpose: Missions and quests provide us with a sense of purpose

-- •Progress: Visual progress bars and experience points feed the desire for growth
+- •Progress: Visual progress bars and aeralones appeal to the desire for grwoth

-Psychologists call this the Self-Determination Theory, and games naturally satisfy all three pillars: Competence, Autonomy, and Relatedness.
+Psychologists have a name for this: Self-Determination Theory, and in games all three pillars (Competence, Autonomy and Relatedness) are met naturally.
 No wonder they're addictive.

 Reward Triggers in Gaming